HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 What is a 504 Gateway Timeout error?

-The 504 Gateway Timeout HTTP status code occurs when a gateway or proxy server receives a request but does not receive a timely response from the upstream server in order to complete the request.
+The 504 Gateway Timeout HTTP status code occurs when a gateway or proxy server receives a request but does not get a response from the upstream server within the time limit set by the gateway.
+This delay causes the gateway to return a timeout message rather than the requested page.

 SEO and user experience impact